PhilippeMarcMeyer/Learning-React/README.md

 ```
 Hello Philippe MEYER

+# Learning-React OLDER NOTES From a previous course

 These are Personal notes
 I started to type while watching from Bob Ziroll Course on Scrimba : https://scrimba.com/g/greact